Have you ever felt overwhelmed by loads of newspapers and coupons? Or even missed out on sales from lost coupons?

 Getting your Supplies

 We all know how coupons can get everywhere but what should you get to organize them?
-Most of these items I recommend buying them at Staples or OfficeDepot.
+For most of these items, I recommend buying them at Staples or OfficeDepot.
 The expense will probably run you around $30 – $40 dollars but it’s so worth it.

 Here is a list of supplies you’ll need: